Tob0t/home-and-building-automation-class/03_Session/Task01_SetupMqtt.md

 /authenticate
 ```

-See the manual page for more mosquitto security settings.
+See the manual page for more mosquitto security settings(<http://mosquitto.org/man/mosquitto-conf-5.html>)

 ## 4. Python
 To use mqtt with python there is an easy to use library called **PAHO**.
 It can be found at <http://www.eclipse.org/paho/>